-Family relationships have changed and evolved over the last few decades, and the old assumption that married couples will share finances, tax obligations, and a last name no longer applies in the 21st century.
+Family relationships have changed and evolved over the last few decades, and the old assumption that married couples will share finances, tax obligations, and a last name no longer apply in the 21st century.
 When it comes to keeping your finances, identity, and future plans separate, more options are available now than there ever have been.
 This sense of independence leads many married people to wonder if they can make estate planning decisions without involving their spouse.
 There’s no simple answer to this question, but here are a few things to consider.

 First, recognize that only assets you solely own can be controlled by your will or trust.
-Plans you make for certain personal retirement accounts (subject to some restrictions), savings accounts, and individually-owned property can be done without involving a spouse.
+Plans you make for certain personal retirement accounts (subject to some restrictions), savings accounts, and individually owned property can be done without involving a spouse.
 But any accounts, deeds, or titles in both of your names will need to be handled by both parties.

 You’ll also need to take a few details into account as you move forward.
 For example, if the planning spouse dies first, items owned by that individual will be distributed according to the plan.
 Any jointly owned property will automatically go to the surviving spouse.
 Should the non-planning spouse die first, his or her assets will be distributed according to state law.
 Depending upon the circumstances and the size of the estate, most of the assets will be distributed to the surviving spouse.
 Later, when the planning spouse dies, the assets will be distributed according to that person’s estate plan.